City/County Info: 503-823-4000

 How can you participate in revising City Code Chapter 3.96?

 We recognize that there are multiple ways of engaging with the community — from community surveys to conversations in multiple languages in multicultural settings.
-We offer these options to provide a platform for Portlanders to author their own experiences in ways that suit their comfort levels.
+We offer these options to provide a platform for Portlanders to author their own experiences in ways that suit their engagement needs.

 Additional ways to engage will be announced as they are available.